University of Toronto St. George: Colleges

-All of the colleges in the University of Toronto's collegiate system are located at the St. George campus.
+All of the colleges in the University of Toronto's collegiate system are located on the St. George campus.
 The model was made to resemble those of the University of Oxford and University of Cambridge, and each hold some degree of autonomy over admissions and other academic and financial affairs.
 They include housing and social duties of typical residential colleges.